CodeWithNachi/docker-with-nachi/Concepts/L05-DockerPersistance/Volume.md

 ```bash
 docker  run -d --name mysql -e MYSQL_ALLOW_EMPTY_PASSWORD=True mysql
 ```
+# Experiment 2
+* Now we will do an inspect and check if the location of the mounts, which in any case should always be a unique location on the host machine.
 ```bash
 docker  inspect mysql
 ```
-* Now if you do a docker inspect you should be able to  the below output under mounts which will show a unique location under host to store the date
 * The output will be as shown below in the picture.
 ![viewing my page](/L05-E01-P01.png)
+#Experiment 3
+* Now we check if the volume which we created is existing or not
 ```bash
 docker volume ls
 ```
-* Now if we do a volume ls it will show a volume automatically created
+* The output will be as shown below in the picture.
 ![viewing my page](/L05-E01-P02.png)

+#Experiment 4
+*

 # Summary
  * Need to check the docker file of a container if you need to worry about volumes
- * Volume has to be deleted manually
+ * Volume has to be deleted manually( Database will outlived the executable)

 # Test youself